School Term Dates and Leave of Absence Requests

 The Headteacher must be satisfied that there are exceptional circumstances to justify an authorised absence.
 It is the parent’s responsibility when submitting the request to provide all the information and evidence to prove exceptional circumstances.

-If the Headteacher refuses Leave of Absence and the absence is recorded as unauthorised, the Headteacher may refer the matter to the Local Authority requesting that a Penalty Notice be issued.
-This is the Headteachers decision.
+If the Headteacher refuses Leave of Absence, the absence will be recorded as unauthorised.
+If the child is taken out of school for this leave of absence, the matter will be referred to the Local Authority for a Penalty Notice to be issued.

-A Penalty Notice is £60 if paid within 21 days of receipt, rising to £120 if paid after 21 days but within 28 days.
+The Penalty Notice is a fine of £120 per parent/carer (for each child) which must be paid within 28 days.
+The amount of the fine is reduced to £60 per parent/carer (for each child) if the payment is made within 21 days.
 If the penalty is not paid in full by the end of the 28 day period the Local Authority may prosecute for the offence to which the notice applies.

 Research suggests that children who are absent from School may never catch up on the learning they have missed, which may ultimately affect exam and test results.
 As a parent/carer, you can demonstrate your commitment to your child’s education by not allowing your child to miss school for anything other than an exceptional and unavoidable reason.